RustedLessPass/RustedLessPass/README.md

 ## Contributing

-Contributions to uestlessPass are welcome!
+Contributions to RustlessPass are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Special Thanks